walcht/walcht/README.md

 programming fields too.
 I occasionally write detailed tutorials on some computer graphics topics (I genuinely try to finish these guides/tutorials whenever free time is available).
 I am *unarguably* the biggest fun of the KISS principle (Keep It Super Simple).
-I have a particular dislike for bloated software that take ages to load, slow down my old ThinkPad laptop, and swallow all of its ram.
+I have a particular dislike for bloated software that takes ages to load, slow down my old ThinkPad laptop, and swallow all of its ram.